sukesh2294/MockMate-Hire/README.md

 ![Status](https://img.shields.io/badge/status-production-ready-brightgreen)
 ![License](https://img.shields.io/badge/license-Unspecified-lightgrey)

-> Virento Hire is a recruiter and candidate interview platform with LiveKit-powered interview rooms, Clerk authentication, resume analysis, recruiter dashboards, and interview evaluation workflows.
+> MockMate Hire is a recruiter and candidate interview platform with LiveKit-powered interview rooms, Clerk authentication, resume analysis, recruiter dashboards, and interview evaluation workflows.

 ---

 ## Project Overview

-Virento Hire is a hiring platform built to support recruiters and candidates during interview sessions.
+MockMate Hire is a hiring platform built to support recruiters and candidates during interview sessions.
 The app combines a React/Vite frontend with a FastAPI backend, LiveKit video conferencing, Clerk authentication, and AI-driven candidate resume/interview analysis.

 ### What it does